dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 Now, if our character is level 30 in Survival, the effect should last for 30 seconds.
 And if it's level 100, the duration will be clamped at 40 seconds.

-One final feature we'll add is stopping the healing effect should the bandage user get hit while it's active.
+One final feature we'll add is stopping the healing effect if the bandage user gets hit while it's active.
 To do that, we need to register both the `damaged` and `damagedHandToHand` events.
 We'll name the callback `removeBandageHealing`.

 ```Lua hl_lines="1-4 7-8"
 ---@param e damagedEventData|damagedHandToHandEventData